tytydraco/yessleep/out/StoryCrypt_is_Innocent.md

 But the detectives… they think I did it.

 Somebody tagged me in a post about what happened to me.
 At first I thought my followers rallied for me.
-But the title read*, The StoryCrypt Killer: An Analysis.*
+But the title read, *The StoryCrypt Killer: An Analysis.*

 My channel got demonetized.
 I think the cops doxed me.
 I can’t leave my house.
 Not because of the police.
 Because of the clout chasers.
 They stand on the sidewalk,  streaming lives, pointing at my windows.